DylanScottCarroll/lodge_spec/01 Specification/02 Constructors and Interfaces/01 Constructors.md

 ## Constructor Types
 The objects produced by a constructor have an interface consisting of the variable names and types in the scope of the constructor.

-The constructor itself has the type of a function that takes the constructor objects and returns the type described by the constructor.
+The constructor itself has the type of a function that takes  the constructor arguments and returns the type described by the constructor.

 ## Public/Private Methods and Fields